benkeene/Fourier/README.md

 Supplemental code for MAP5435 (Advanced Mathematics for Engineers) assignments

 # Goals
-  - Prepare labeled sketches for
+  - Sketch and compute expansion for the following extension of f(x)
-  - Half-Range Cosine / Half-Range Sine
+  - HRC, HRS
-  - Quarter-Range Cosine / Quarter-Range Sine
+  - QRC, QRS